pippinbarr/sound-system-i/info/README.md

 ## [Download for Windows](https://github.com/pippinbarr/sound-system-i/releases/tag/windows)

 ## Description
-Originally released on 3 February 2015, *Sound System I* was written in [Haxe](http://haxe.org/) using the [HaxeFlixel](http://www.haxeflixel.com/) library.
+Originally released on 8 January 2015, *Sound System I* was written in [Haxe](http://haxe.org/) using the [HaxeFlixel](http://www.haxeflixel.com/) library.
 The images used are by William Turner.
 The sounds used are a combination of Audacity-generated tones and synth and drum-machine samples.

+In June of 2022 I was finally able to convince HaxeFlixel to rebuild the game as a browser-friendly HTML5 version (and Mac and Windows releases too).
+Nice!

 ## Press
 *Sound System I* was covered by [Kill Screen](https://killscreen.com/previously/articles/pippin-barr/).